FlipLix/FlipLix/README.md

-# Hey, I'm Shishir.
+# I'm Shishir.

 Final-year ECE undergraduate at **Global Academy of Technology (VTU)**, Bangalore.

 I build things that sit at the intersection of hardware, software, and the digital business that runs on top of them.
-Most ECE students stop at hardware; I run e-commerce ops, manage paid acquisition with real budgets, and ship the tools that make all of it work.
+Run e-commerce ops, paid acquisition management with real budgets, and shipping tools that make all of it work.

 ---